 “I saw his ship sail into New York Harbor that day in 1891 – past the Statue of Liberty, past the hundreds of people cheering on the shore.
 All America seemed to be waiting for him and his music…”

-Based on the actual historical event, this story tells of the great composer’s arrival in New York for the grand opening of Carnegie Hall in 1891 and his famous trip to Niagara Falls.
-A surprise encounter with a young American girl, Jennie, reveals much about Tchaikovsky – his life in Russia, his love of music and his fears of conducting.
-This is a poignant story of the meeting of old world influences and new world experiences; a tale of contrast, courage and classical music.
+Based on a momentous historical event, Tchaikovsky Discovers America tells of the great composer’s arrival in New York for the grand opening of Carnegie Hall in 1891 and his famous trip to Niagara Falls.
+A surprise encounter with Jennie, a young American girl, gives us a glimpse into Tchaikovsky’s life in Russia, his love of music, and his fears of conducting.
+This is a poignant story of the meeting of old world influences and new world experiences; a tale of contrast, courage, and incredible classical music.

-The story begins at New York’s Carnegie Hall and Pyotr Il’yich Tchaikovsky is attending the last orchestral rehearsal before the grand opening.
-But construction noise makes it impossible to rehearse and Tchaikovsky finds himself on the street hounded by reporters.
-He escapes on a train to Niagara Falls where he meets Jennie, a young American girl, who dreams of becoming a ballerina.
-During their train ride they discover much about each other – their joys and fears – and the healing influences they impart.
+The story begins in New York where Pyotr Il’yich Tchaikovsky is attending the last orchestral rehearsal of his newest piece before the grand opening of Carnegie Hall.
+But when construction noise makes it impossible to rehearse, Tchaikovsky finds himself on the street hounded by reporters.
+He escapes on a train to Niagara Falls where he meets Jennie, a young American girl who dreams of becoming a ballerina.
+During their train ride they learn much about each other’s joys and sorrows, and discover the healing influences they both can share.

 As Tchaikovsky and Jennie approach Niagara Falls, Tchaikovsky describes what he’s discovered in America, “There’s an electric energy in this country… all these people, so generous and open-hearted… their ideas, their dreams, their music… all flowing together like a mighty river – everything tumbling toward the future!”

 “All silent now, the magic spell is told, all silent now, our mystery tale unfolds…”